-1. Have achieved high standing in the LL.M. program at Yale Law School and demonstrate strong aptitude for performing advanced scholarly research.
+- 1. Have achieved high standing in the LL.M. program at Yale Law School and demonstrate strong aptitude for performing advanced scholarly research.
 Admission to candidacy for the J.S.D. is highly selective.
 It does not follow automatically from admission to the LL.M. program or from the award of the LL.M. degree, but rests entirely on the graduate committee's independent judgment of the applicant's qualifications.
-Admission to candidacy requires the endorsement of the graduate committee.
-The Yale LL.M. must have been awarded within the five years preceding the student's J.S.D. application.

-2. Submit:

-- (a) a completed application form from Yale Law School, plus a letter of application; - (b) a dissertation proposal; - (c) a statement of the contingent approval by a member of the Yale Law School faculty who is willing to supervise the candidate and of two Yale Law School faculty who are willing to serve as readers; - (d) any writings that indicate competence in research; - (e) letters of recommendation from two members of the Yale Law School faculty; - (f) an original copy of all college and law school transcripts in English (if applicant does not hold a Yale LL.M. degree); - (g) TOEFL report (if English is not the candidate's primary language). - 3.
-Pay a nonrefundable application fee of \$50.
+The Yale LL.M. must have been awarded within the five years preceding the student's J.S.D. application. - 2.
+Submit: - (a) a completed application form from Yale Law School, plus a letter of application; - (b) a dissertation proposal; - (c) a statement of the contingent approval by a member of the Yale Law School faculty who is willing to supervise the candidate and of two Yale Law School faculty who are willing to serve as readers; - (d) any writings that indicate competence in research; - (e) letters of recommendation from two members of the Yale Law School faculty; - (f) official college and law school transcripts in English (if applicant does not hold a Yale LL.M. degree); - (g) TOEFL report (if English is not the candidate's primary language).

-The application and supporting materials should be submitted to the J.S.D. program, Yale Law School, PO Box 208215, New Haven CT 06520-8215, by March 19, 2008.

-Expenses and Financial Aid

-Tuition and estimated living expenses for graduate students in the LL.M. program are the same as for J.D. students (see pages 116-18).
-Tuition for resident J.S.D. candidates will be \$8,000 per term.
-To be maintained on Law School records nonresident J.S.D. candidates are charged a \$100 fee per term.
-A fee of \$100 will be charged for each J.S.D. dissertation approved by the faculty.
+The application and supporting materials should be submitted to the J.S.D. program, Yale Law School, PO Box 208215, New Haven CT 06520-8215, by March 18, 2009.
+Expenses and Financial Aid Tuition and estimated living expenses for graduate students in the LL.M. program are the same as for J.D. students (see pages 108-9).
+Tuition for resident J.S.D. candidates will be \$8,400 per term.
+To be maintained on Law School records nonresident J.S.D. candidates are charged a \$200 fee per term.
+A fee of \$200 will be charged for each J.S.D. dissertation approved by the faculty.
 These fees will be billed by the University Office of Student Financial Services.

-Scholarships and loan funds for graduate study, tuition, and living expenses are awarded by the Law School on the basis of the individual student's financial need.
+Grants and loan funds for graduate study, tuition, and living expenses are awarded by the Law School on the basis of the individual student's financial need.
 Awards do not include funds for travel expenses.
 Applicants to the graduate programs are urged to apply to sources outside Yale Law School for support.
 THE DEGREE OF MASTER OF STUDIES IN LAW (M.S.L.)
+Admissions Applicants for this program must: